callthis/fiction/omlette-du-fromage.md

 ---

-In this article, I will instead try to explain, how the "omelet" is about to hit the ceiling fan.
+In this article, I will instead try to explain, how, the "omelet" is about to hit the ceiling fan.

 I had only two pathways in front of me, in June-2020, after a group of Canadian agents and agencies had their way with me, in "teaching me 'a lesson' in humility and obedience" for posting Tweets and online articles about [anti-racism and anti-colonialism.](https://github.com/serene-solidarity/emblems)